tardate/LittleCodingKata/README.md

-# 460 Little Coding Katas
+# 462 Little Coding Katas

-> Latest addition :sparkles: [packSuitcases](./perl/pack-suitcases) - Using Perl to pack suitcases; cassidoo's interview question of the week (2026-06-01).
+> Latest addition :sparkles: [Unix Power Tools](./books/unix-power-tools) - Book notes - Unix Power Tools, by Shelley Powers, Jerry Peek, Tim O'Reilly, Mike Loukides.
+First published January 1, 1993.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about